Any-Sec/GoFinder/README.md

 ### V0.7

-* New feature : helper menu & the flags
-you can use the flags to make enumeration easy way.
+* New feature : helper menu & the flags | You can use the flags to make enumeration easy way.